spaceadler/homelab/README.md

 # Embedded WAV

 I wanted to understand how binary files actually work.
 Usually, we just import a library and hit play().
 But I wanted to know what bytes actually go onto the disk to make a speaker move.
-This project, wav.c, does four things in one go:
+This project, wave.c, does four things in one go:

 1. **Builds a Header:** Manually constructs the 44-byte ID card that tells the computer "Hey, I'm a WAV file."
 2. **Does Physics:** Simulates a 440Hz sine wave using math.